digitalbazaar/bedrock-ledger-maintainer-cli/README.md

                                                                    [default: ""]
   -s, --secondary            A comma separated list of secondary nodes
                                                                    [default: ""]
-  -k, --maintainerKeyWord    A maintainer secret           [default: "password"] -a, --keepAlive            Whether to keep the httpsAgent agent alive
+  -k, --maintainerKeySeed    A bs58 encoded maintainer key seed -a, --keepAlive            Whether to keep the httpsAgent agent alive
                                                                  [default: true]
   -r, --rejectUnauthorized   Whether to reject domains with invalid SSL